How Long Do Personal Loans Take To Process? Quick Guide

 Stage 3: Underwriting and Verification — 1 to 3 Business Days

 Lenders will verify your application information and thoroughly assess your creditworthiness — i.e., your ability or likelihood to pay the loan as agreed.
-They'll conduct a hard credit check and contact your employer to verify income.
+They'll conduct a hard credit inquiry and contact your employer to verify income.

 At this stage, lenders will ask for: